-Honda Pilot takes the lead with its 6.2-second naught to sixty run.
+Honda Pilot takes the lead with its 6.2-second naught to sixty runs.
 Honda’s 6.2-second run is followed by Subaru’s 6.9-second.
-And finally, the Ford Explorer takes the longest 8.2 seconds to achieve similar speed.
+And finally, the Ford Explorer takes the longest 8.2 seconds to achieve a similar speed.

 Ride and Handling

 The Ford Explorer has its priorities set right - comfort over everything else.
-The suspension have been tuned to offer a supple ride quality.
-Even on longer journeys your family would be cocooned in comfort.
+The suspension has been tuned to offer a supple ride quality.
+Even on longer journeys, your family would be cocooned in comfort.
 Explorer can soak up the undulations from bad road surfaces without any drama.
 High-speed ride quality is composed and there is no nervous body movement at such speeds.

 Engaging handling and fun to drive characteristics are low on the Ford Explorer`s priority list.
-Effortless, safe and family friendly characteristics are high on list – good thing for a family crossover.
+Effortless, safe and family-friendly characteristics are high on the list – a good thing for a family crossover.
 Owing to its large exterior dimensions, the Ford Explorer can be cumbersome to maneuver in the tight spots while driving in town.